DrGBL/WES.WGS/README.md

 03.reheader.sh: advanced hail functions did not work on our local cluster, so the rest of our analysis was done on regular vcf.
 This function reheaders the meta-data the vcf obtained from the hail QC.
 It will require some local tweaking.

-04.norm.ID.sh: normalizes and left aligns variants.
-Also obtains the the list of all variants in the cohort, to be used later by other functions.
+04.norm.ID.sh: normalizes and left aligns variants using the reference genome.

 05.ancestryPCA.sh: uses 1000G to train a random forest classifier to infer continental ancestry in your cohort.
 Note that this may not be fully necessary if homogeneous ancestry is expected.